-• The factions of Spain and France, headed by their respective Cardinal Protectors, kept up a sort of civil war in the heart of the city, in which "aigreurs et niaiserie" were accompanied by open murders and secret assassinations.
+\ The factions of Spain and France, headed by their respective Cardinal Protectors, kept up a sort of civil war in the heart of the city, in which "aigreurs et niaisèrie" (ill-nature and silly rivalry) were accompanied by open murders and secret assassinations.

-Cardinal de Retz, though in exile, was obliged to put eighty servants in livery, in order that he might not be "sur le pied des plus gueux des Cardinaux-moines," who could not go with less than this "Livrée roulante" to any of the functions.
++ Cardinal de Retz, though in exile, was obliged to put eighty servants in livery, in order that he might not be "sur le pied des plus gueux des Cardinaux-moines," who could not go with less than this "Livrée roulante" to any of the functions.